mus1c-123/Table_Tripod/README.md

 This project is documentation for a secure and durable table smartphone tripod that I was looking for and ultimately made.

 # Backstory
 During the pandemic, I was a junior (Electrical & Computer Engineering @ University of Missouri-Kansas City) looking for a secure and durable table tripod for my phone.
-Looking around on the market, I found the products unsatisfactory.
-Some were made with cheap materials while others were engineered to be fragile.
+Looking around on the market, I found the products on the unsatisfactory.
+Some were made with cheap materials while others were engineered to be fragile and eye appealing.

 # Evolution
 Here I will share the evolution of parts added and explain why I have evolved the design.